 Day Nine – Epic Odyssey

-The evening’s celebration held special significance.
-We recognized our hosts from Blanik Aircraft, as well as the Epic Board members, but also said our farewells to Curtis Jordan and Barb Berg, who depart for home tomorrow.
-At the same time, we greeted Ryan Shields, owner of N900RB and his colleague, Eric Libbey, who just arrived this afternoon.
-It was a night of welcomes and farewells, shared stories and much laughter, as we begin the next phase in our Odyssey adventure.
+This evening’s celebration holds special significance.
+We thank our hosts from Blanik Aircraft, as well as the Epic Board members, for their support, but we must also say our farewells to Curtis and Barb, who depart for home tomorrow.
+At the same time, we enthusiastically welcome Ryan, owner of N900RB, and his colleague, Eric, who will join us for the rest of the tour.
+Finally, we toast to Alan & Wendy’s 32nd anniversary!
+It was a night of shared stories and much laughter, as we embark on the second half of our Odyssey adventure.